 “Confirmed cases of COVID-19 have been found in some refugee camps and communities with a large number of IDPs in Afghanistan, Iran, Gaza, and Greece,” says Dr. Paul Fean, Global Roving Youth Advisor with the Norwegian Refugee Council (NRC) based in Jordan.
 “Refugees and IDPs are often susceptible to COVID-19 due to high (internal) mobility, living in overcrowded conditions, and lack of clean water, sanitation and decent healthcare.”

-Entry points to Europe (Greece and Italy), Syrian civil war refugee host countries (Turkey and Jordan), safe havens from internal African conflict (Uganda, Ethiopia, Kenya), the borderlands of Afghanistan and Pakistan, the frontiers of Bangladesh and Myanmar, and the war zones of Yemen are potential flash-points.
+Potential flash-points include Mediterranean entry points to Europe (Greece and Italy), Syrian civil war refugee host countries (Turkey and Jordan), relative safe havens from internal African conflict (Uganda, Ethiopia, Kenya), the borderlands of Afghanistan and Pakistan, the frontiers of Bangladesh and Myanmar, and the war zones of Yemen.
 Should COVID-19 reach these camps, the scope of tragedy would be incalculable.

 In advance of the wave, Alight (formerly known as the American Refugee Committee) is providing refresher courses on hygiene to health care workers, ensuring that critical supplies are stocked and increasing the number of doctors and nurses on shift.
 They are developing lightweight portable hand washing stations that staff can carry and distribute around the camps.
 Daniel Wordsworth, CEO at Alight, says the volume of water that is needed as their biggest challenge.
 “We want them to be in as many locations as people are on a particular day: clinics, school, or water points.”